• Skip to primary navigation

 • Say your dog’s name in the same way (tonally, melodically) each time.

-• Offer positive reinforcement when your dog responds to his name.
+• Offer positive reinforcement when your dog responds to their name.
 You can say “yes” or “good dog,” or offer affection or a treat.

-• Don’t use your dog’s name when you don’t want him to respond.
+• Don’t use your dog’s name when you don’t want them to respond.
 If you’re talking about your dog to another human while your dog is in the room, try to use a different name.
-Otherwise, your dog will hear his name but learn that perhaps nothing is about to happen.
-This will create confusion—should he respond or not?
+Otherwise, your dog will hear their name but learn that perhaps nothing is about to happen.
+This will create confusion—should they respond or not?

 • Don’t use your dog’s name for punishment or when you’re frustrated with the dog.
-You want your dog to associate his name with positive feelings and actions.
+You want your dog to associate their name with positive feelings and actions.

 In short, your dog’s name should always be a happy occasion!